aws-samples/swift-chat/README.md

 3. Paste the `API URL` and `API Key` then select the Region.
 4. You can change the default text and image model, and **make sure these models are enabled in the corresponding Region in the AWS Console**.
-5. Click the top right finish icon to save your configuration and start your chat.
+5. Click the top right ✓ icon to save your configuration and start your chat.

 Congratulations 🎉 Your SwiftChat App is ready to use!